 Are you interested in becoming a massage therapist?
 Massage is a sought-after form of relaxation and is often thought to be a luxury.
 At Pacific College of Oriental Medicine (PCOM), we teach more than massage for relaxation.
 We know that massage is good for the body as well as the mind.
-With our ancient Asian Bodywork healing techniques combined with Western medical bioscience, we know that massage can improve many health issues.
+With our ancient Asian Bodywork healing techniques combined with Western medical bioscience, we know that massage therapy can be used to improve many health issues.
 From injury rehabilitation to oncology and cancer treatments, massage can be a powerful form of healing.

 Who Needs Massage?

 According to a recent U.S. Department of Labor study, employment for massage therapists is expected to increase 19 percent between 2008 and 2018, faster than average for all occupations.
 Why the prospected increase in massage therapist positions?
 Because there is a rising demand for qualified massage practitioners, especially those familiar with biomedicine principles.

 The American Hospital Association (AHA) estimates that, in 1998, only 7.7% of hospitals offered integrative therapies such as massage.
 By 2013, that number is estimated to be 42%.
 Massage therapists can make a difference in a patient’s recovery from a variety of health issues that are traditionally treated at a hospital, from surgery (massage reduces post-surgery adhesions and swelling), injury rehabilitation, and cancer therapies, such as chemotherapy (massage can alleviate side effects of oncology therapies).